Please click 2018-2019 Informational Brochure for full text. Below are highlights from the brochure.

 The school maintains an attendance phone line that is available 24 hours a day, 7 days a week.
 The number is (949) 936-6051.
 Please call this number before 8:00AM to report an absence each day your child is absent.

-The Irvine Unified School District is committed to equal opportunity for all individuals in education.
-District programs and activities including membership in student clubs shall be free from discrimination based on race, color, ancestry, nationality, ethnic group identification, age, religion, actual or potential parental, family, or marital status, or the exclusion of any person because of pregnancy or related conditions, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
+Nondiscrimination Statement The Irvine Unified School District is committed to equal opportunity for all individuals in education.
+District programs and activities, including membership in student clubs, shall be free from discrimination based on race, color, ancestry, nationality, ethnic group identification, age, religion, actual or potential parental, family, or marital status, or the exclusion of any person because of pregnancy or related conditions, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
 The District does not discriminate in enrollment in or access to any of the activities and programs available.
 Admission to these programs is based on age appropriateness, class space, interest, aptitude, and prerequisite coursework where applicable.
 The lack of English skills shall not be a barrier to admission to or participation in the District’s activities and programs.
 The Irvine Unified School District also does not discriminate in its hiring or employment practices.

 Materials, Homework, Instrument, Lunch Drop-offs